mrismanaziz/Reforestation/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## You know that cemetery up the road?
+People are dying to get in there.